 When you create a NIC Team, you must select what Teaming Mode to use.
 The Teaming Mode determines how the server and switch(es) will split traffic between the multiple links.
 There are three types of Teaming modes: Switch independent, LACP, and Static.

 Switch independent teaming allows you to connect team members to multiple, non-stack switches.
-Switch independent mode is the only teaming mode that uses no configuration changes on the switches that you connect it to.
+The Switch independent mode is the only teaming mode that uses no configuration changes on the switches that you connect it to.
 This mode only uses MAC addresses to control what interface incoming data should be sent to.

-- when making a NIC Team inside a VM (more on that in the Considerations for Use in Virtual Machines section below)
+- making a NIC Team inside a VM (more on that in the Considerations for Use in Virtual Machines section below)